awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 You can use the VPC security group that you just created as the security group for your DB instance when you create it\.
 If your DB instance isn't going to be in a VPC, see [Working with DB Security Groups \(EC2\-Classic Platform\)](USER_WorkingWithSecurityGroups.md) to create a DB security group to use when you create your DB instance\.

 **Note**
 If you use a default VPC, a default subnet group spanning all of the VPC's subnets is created for you\.
-When you use the Launch a DB Instance wizard to create a DB instance, you can select the default VPC and use **default** for **DB Subnet Group**\.
+When you create a DB instance, you can select the default VPC and use **default** for **DB Subnet Group**\.

 Once you have completed the setup requirements, you can launch a DB instance using your requirements and security group\.
 For information on creating a DB instance, see the relevant documentation in the following table\.